Reviews You Can Rely On

 Filtration & Suction

 We test both filtration and suction to help consumers find the balance of performance they need in their own households.
-Sometimes higher powered vacuums have poor filtration due to the increased air flow.
+Sometimes, higher-powered vacuums have poor filtration due to the increased airflow.
 While we usually like more power, those who have extreme sensitivities to allergens, pet dander, or dust may need vacuum cleaners that help maintain air quality in their homes.

 Filtration & Suction Performance Ratings